 All or some of the following symptoms may be present in Visual Stress:

 Migraine attacks have many triggers factors; however 40% may be visually induced by flickering light, patterns, or reading.
-These attacks can be helped with precision tinted lenses.
+These attacks, in such cases, may be helped with precision tinted lenses.

 If you or your child has learning and/or reading difficulties, our School Vision Assessment would be an ideal way of exploring the various factors that might be contributing to the problem.

-Our practice has recently acquired an Intuitive Colorimeter.
-This is a simple instrument which is used to identify the exact colour precision tint that may give relief from perceptual distortions in Visual Stress.
+The Intuitive Colorimeter is a very simple instrument that is used to determine the exact colour precision tint that may give relief from perceptual distortions in Visual Stress.

 Solutions such as glasses, eye exercises, coloured overlays, as well as precision tinted lenses are all ways of improving the reading performance of the individual.
-These often result in greater fluency and comfort when reading as well as providing increased self-esteem.
+These often result in greater fluency and comfort when reading, developing one’s learning as well as providing increased self-esteem.